Elections and the formation of a Cabinet

 Duties of the formateur

-The formateur is the man or woman who is likely to become the new Prime Minister.
+The formateur is the individual who is likely to become the new prime minister.
 He or she concludes the formation talks.

 General Political Debate